orion-project/rezonator2/img/README.md

 They can be `svg` images of any sizes (128x128, 512x512), but they should look fine even at small scales - 16x16, 24x24.

-### `./toolbar16`
-Images optimized for 16x16 size only.
-They are shown in menus or small buttons.

-### `./toolbar10`
-Images optimized for 10x10 size only.
-In some places we need images even smaller than 16x16.

 ## SVG Optimization

 [svgcleaner](https://github.com/RazrFalcon/svgcleaner) used for reducing the size of SVG-files that are built into the application resources.
 Almost all its settings are by default excepting coordinate precision and indentation.